stellalc7/beat-connection/README.md

   .catch(error => resp.send(error));
 ```

-I realized Spotify removed artist location data a few years ago.
+I learned Spotify removed artist location data a few years ago.
 So, I thought maybe I could inherently search for countries with a genre through playlists, to get 1 track from playlists, and map the track/artist over the country - i.e. 'Bolivian rap'.
 This equation would probably require a lot of testing - obscure genres, coupled with specific countries, etc.

 I discovered the Mixcloud API, which offers streams posted by users around the world - live shows, DJ sets, rave recordings, etc. I modified my concept to 'streams around the world' and allow users to input cities instead.
 ```